 On some of these other smaller islands it’s also possible to hike in the interiors in pristine jungle forest, or even kayak around them.

 Once you are in Okinawa, you might never want to leave.

-Is this southern island on your Japan bucket list?
+Is Okinawa on your Japan bucket list?
 Be sure to do this itinerary for Okinawa!

 Viola is a Canadian girl who is obsessed with seeing the world.
 She loves hunting for unusual destinations and best sunset spots with her camera.